Fortech Exhibited at TechXLR8 – Connected Cars in London

 The agenda focused on how the car is being transformed through technology and connectivity and the consequences of that transformation for the many stakeholders in the auto industry – the automakers, suppliers, technology and software companies, insurance companies and other related sectors.

-In-car UX, data management, vehicle connectivity and automation are only a few of the event’s buzzwords.
+In-car UX, data management, ECU for electric vehicle, vehicle connectivity and automation are only a few of the event’s buzzwords.
 With the entire automotive industry on the cusp of change the original equipment manufacturers (OEMs) will face both huge opportunities as well as the challenge to substantially accelerate their drive for innovation while keeping in balance today’s operational realities – not just in technology or within R&D, but also across business cultures and end-to-end customer experience.
 As connectivity and data eclipse horsepower, fuel efficiency or mechanical functionalities, the industry’s basic business model itself is being transformed as well as the very concept of car mobility.

 That’s where Fortech steps in, with a full stack, custom software development offering, fully embracing the opportunity to enable digital innovation for its clients.
 To do that, Fortech relies on a generous experience refined in over 13 years and tens of software projects for automotive and related sectors, a team of 600 people with industry and technology know-how and a culture of simplicity.
 Whether building full cycle software development for drivers, applications and micro-controller systems, performing optimizations, integrations or complete technology, Fortech does it all it all with one thing in mind: enabling the new driving experience.